 It is here (or rather, they are here, the 4247 of them).
 Whourkr's new album, "4247 Snare Drums" (adn158) is officially out today, in all its absurdly complex, insanely hard and ridiculously detailled glory.
 The third album by this project by Igorrr and Mulk, this album is now available on all three formats: a gatefold, clear vinyl double LP (coming with the CD as a bonuc inside the sleeve), a digipack CD and as digital files.

 Harder, faster, more guitars, more growls.
 Whourkr is Igorrr's metal alter-ego, and "4247 Snare Drums" is this act's third full length album.
-The product of a painstakingly long recording process by a musician who is already seen as one of the hardest-working perfectionist in the scene, it is also a towering culmination of extreme metal run through equations, growls laid down mathematically, and guitars calculated for maximum efficiency.
+The product of a painstakingly long recording process by two musicians who are already seen as some of the hardest-working perfectionist in the scene, it is also a towering culmination of extreme metal run through equations, growls laid down mathematically, and guitars calculated for maximum efficiency.
 Polymorphous, violent, absurd but also extremely detailled, here comes the deadliest, ugliest and most precise sow-metal you could imagine.